What is the Definely Connector?

 The Definely Connector integrates the Definely legal AI platform directly into Claude.
 It allows you to upload contracts and legal documents and immediately analyse them for defined terms, undefined terms, cross-references, drafting issues, and more — all without leaving your Claude conversation.

-Definely provides the deterministic layer — structural certainty, control, and procedural accuracy — on top of general-purpose AI.
-The Connector brings Definely's tools (Draft, Proof, Vault, Issues List, Cascade, and more) into Claude so that AI-generated analysis is grounded in reliable, rules-based document intelligence rather than best-guess reasoning.
+Definely provides the deterministic layer - structural certainty, control, and procedural accuracy - on top of general-purpose AI.
+The Connector brings Definely's tools (Draft, Proof, Vault, Issues List, and more) into Claude so that AI-generated analysis is grounded in reliable, rules-based document intelligence rather than best-guess reasoning.

 Important: The Definely Connector does not replace the Microsoft Word add-in.
 Word remains where legal documents are reviewed, finalised, and executed.
 The Connector extends Definely's capabilities into new environments - Claude, and in future potentially ChatGPT, Copilot, and firm-specific AI platforms - with different use cases such as mobile review, bulk processing, and cross-document analysis.